📝 Seasonality and purchasing · ⏱️ 3 min read

 • Holidays: +200% luxury ingredients (lobster, champagne)

 Note these percentages and adjust your purchasing accordingly.
-Don't buy winter ingredients in summer, even if they're cheap.
+Don't buy winter ingredients in summer, even if they're discounted.

 ⚠️ Watch out:

 One-off events skew your data.
 Filter out outliers before looking for patterns.
-That one wedding with 200 guests isn't a standard Saturday.
+That wedding with 200 guests isn't your typical Saturday.

 Using daily patterns for fresh purchasing

-Not just seasons, but weekdays have patterns too.
-This is crucial for fresh products with short shelf life:
+Weekdays have patterns too.
+This matters for fresh products with short shelf life:

-• Sunday depends on your concept (lunch vs. dinner)
+• Sunday depends on your concept (lunch vs. dinner focus)

 Use this for fish, meat, and fresh vegetables.
-Buy less on Monday, more on Thursday for the weekend.
+Buy less on Monday, more on Thursday for weekend rush.

 Forecasting with correction factors

-Historical data is a foundation, not a guarantee.
+Historical data provides your foundation, not your final answer.
 Always adjust for:

-• Weather: rain = fewer guests, heat = more terrace seating
+• Weather: rain means fewer guests, heat increases terrace seating

 • Local events: festivals, sports matches, trade shows

-• Your own actions: new menu, marketing campaigns
+• Your own actions: new menu launches, marketing campaigns

-• Economic situation: recession = cheaper dishes more popular
+• Economic conditions: recession drives demand toward cheaper dishes

 Forecast based on data: 60 covers on Saturday